-The signs, symptoms and characteristics of uveitis include:
+The signs, symptoms and characteristics of uveitis may include:

-- Eye redness
+- Eye redness.

-- Eye pain
+- Eye pain.

-- Light sensitivity
+- Light sensitivity.

-- Blurred vision
+- Blurred vision.

-- Dark, floating spots in your field of vision (floaters)
+- Dark, floating spots in your field of vision (floaters).

-- Decreased vision
+- Decreased vision.

 Symptoms may occur suddenly and get worse quickly, though in some cases, they develop gradually.
 They may affect one or both eyes.
 Occasionally, there are no symptoms, and signs of uveitis are observed on a routine eye exam.

 The uvea is the middle layer of tissue in the wall of the eye.
 It consists of the iris, the ciliary body and the choroid.
-The choroid is sandwiched between the retina and the sclera.
-The retina is located at the inside wall of the eye and the sclera is the outer white part of the eye wall.
-The uvea provides blood flow to the deep layers of the retina.
-The type of uveitis you have depends on which part or parts of the eye are inflamed:
+When you look at your eye in the mirror, you will see the white part of the eye (sclera) and the colored part of the eye (iris).

-- Diffuse uveitis (panuveitis) occurs when all layers of the uvea are inflamed, from the front to the back of your eye.
+- Panuveitis occurs when all layers of the uvea are inflamed, from the front to the back of your eye.